Installing and running Stan

 Easy to understand?
 Simple More complex3

-From a pedagogical point of view, it is useful to first learn about SNIS, however for real-world models, one has to use Stan, or some other advanced inference method, due to the poor scalability of SNIS.
+From a pedagogical point of view, it is useful to first learn about SNIS, however for real-world models, one would typically use Stan, or some other advanced inference method, due to the poor scalability of SNIS.

 What is Stan?